What is the Association for Video Interaction Guindance?

 The board is responsible for setting the strategic direction and ensuring that the charity is administered in a way that it achieves its charitable objects.
 Trustees sit for one or two terms in this unpaid role.

-Ruth Clayton
+Ruth Hind

 Executive team